Introduction to Las Vegas Visit

 4. The Many Wonderful Las Vegas Gambling Podcasts

 So far, I’ve talked about gaming regulations and gaming revenue reports available from the state of Nevada.
 These topics were based on official information from the government.
-But, that’s not everything we have.
-There are also people like you
+But that’s not everything we have.
+There are also people like you.

 More specifically, there are people like you that have enjoyed Las Vegas so much that they started a podcast about it.
 There are more than a few such Las Vegas gambling podcasts.
-In preparation for your next Las Vegas visit, start listening to them to learn a lot of tips and tricks from these Las Vegas experts
+In preparation for your next Las Vegas visit, start listening to them to learn a lot of tips and tricks from these Las Vegas experts.

 Each show is more-or-less available anywhere you find podcasts.
 Some shows are former or current radio shows which distribute as a podcast so, again, look for them wherever you find podcasts.

 If you’ve never listened to a podcast before, you might wonder how to start doing so.
 Here’s how.
-There
+There are a selection of podcast apps and services on this webpage.
+It’s on the right side if you’re at a computer or at the end if you’re on a mobile device.

 Those linked images go to my podcast show at those sites.
 After subscribing to my show, of course, use their search tool to find any of the following podcast show names: